JujuAdams/ScribbleJunior/2.0/Default-Font.md

 |----|--------|-------|
 |None|        |       |

 Returns the default font.
-If `ScribblejrSetDefaultFont()` has never been called, this function will return Scribble Junior's fallback font `ScribblejrDefaultFont`.
+If `ScribbleJrSetDefaultFont()` has never been called, this function will return Scribble Junior's fallback font `ScribbleJrDefaultFont`.